An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: Experimental Results and Discussion

 \begin{itemize} \item S1 : there is one vehicle on the road moving in the same direction as the ego vehicle; \item S2 : there are two vehicles on the road moving in the same direction as the ego vehicle; \item S3 : there is one vehicle on the road moving in the same direction as the ego vehicle, and one vehicle moving in the opposite direction. \end{itemize}

 The comparison can be divided into two aspects.
-First, the proposed SROP method generates distinct topological trajectory skeletons for different scenarios by considering the topological equivalence of the paths.
-In contrast, the BFS approach does not take path topological equivalence into account and can only produce an initial path based on the cost function.
+First, the proposed SROP method generates distinct topological path skeletons for different scenarios.
+In contrast, the dynamic programming-based approach does not take path topological equivalence into account and can only produce an initial path based on the cost function.
 As illustrated in Table \ref{tab:Hierarchical}, the optimal paths generated by CHP and SROP do not always belong to the same topological class.
 In Figure \ref{fig:road_final_trajectory}, the optimal trajectories of both CHP and SROP are within the same topological class in Scenario S1.
-However, in Scenario S2, the optimal trajectory generated by CHP falls within topological class \#3, while the trajectory from SROP is in topological class \#2.
+However, in Scenario S2, the optimal trajectory generated by CHP falls within topological class \#3, while the optimal trajectory from SROP is in topological class \#2.
 Similarly, in Scenario S3, the optimal trajectory of CHP is in topological class \#2, whereas the trajectory produced by SROP is in topological class \#3.

 In scenario S1, the optimal trajectory produced by the SROP method reduces the rate of change of the front wheel angle by 80\% compared to the CHP method.
 In scenario S2, this rate decreases by 72.4\% compared to CHP, while in scenario S3, the reduction is 71.6\%.
 These results suggest that, unlike CHP that focus solely on a single topological class, the SROP method is capable of accommodating initial solutions from various topological classes, which correspond to different local optimal solutions.
 By processing these initial solutions simultaneously and selecting the optimal trajectory, the overall quality of the solution can be significantly improved.